twirle/blog/_drafts/yoshida-interview.md

 Since there's a possiblity that this scenario was intentionally created by the game designer, the final decision can only be made by the game designer.
 Of course, in this case, in the written specification it does state that 'This skill goes through invincibility.'
 However, expecting AI to read through those specification documents and then making a call on whether it's a bug in the implementation - that's still not quite feasible right now.

 **That's true, it seems difficult for AI to make judgements based on human common sense or to decide on the conventional way of clearing a game.**

+Regarding the mechanic solution you mentioned earlier, we of course, create a solution patterns in advance, and adjust accordingly ot those patterns.
+However, as mentioned earlier, the trail and error and the imaginative power of the players are truly amazing.

+The enjoyment of the game isn't just all about playing the game with just that one 'intended solution' by the developers, and that players execute exactly as follows.
+Instead, when players use their creativity to push the boundaries and overcome the challenge, they feel a sense of achievement and discovery, emotions and fulfilment.